CSIS-iLab/india-states/_analysis/states-update-october-30-2019.md

 ---
 **Big News**

-Delhi faces a public health emergency as air quality worsens; new textile policy in Karnataka; Telangana chief minister announces privatization of bus routes amid strike; Chhattisgarh approves New Industrial Policy; West Bengal bans gutka & pan masala for 1 year; Jharkand state election dates announced- results on December 23; the state of Jammu and Kashmir becomes two union territories; and more.
+Delhi faces a public health emergency as air quality worsens; new textile policy in Karnataka; Telangana chief minister announces privatization of bus routes amid strike; Chhattisgarh approves New Industrial Policy; West Bengal bans gutka & pan masala for 1 year; Jharkhand state election dates announced- results on December 23; the state of Jammu and Kashmir becomes two union territories; and more.

 **Center – State relations**